CAPITAL IMPROVEMENT PROGRAM

 -

-The city’s regular (operating) budget covers day-to-day expenses like personnel, operations, and routine maintenance.
+The City’s regular (operating) budget covers day-to-day expenses like personnel, operations, and routine maintenance.
 The CIP, on the other hand, focuses on long-term investments in physical assets that usually have a lifespan of more than five years and requires substantial financial outlays.

 -